Yalyenea/Ka2Jax/README.md

 ~~There is also a no-gui MacOS app in [Release](https://github.com/Yalyenea/Ka2Jax/releases/).~~

 The mac app above might be failed on the latest macos system.
 There is also a executable file available.
-Use it by `chmod +x yourpath/Ka2Jax && yourpath/Ka2Jax`.
+Use it by `chmod +x yourpath/Ka2Jax && yourpath/Ka2Jax`, you can also add `alias Ka2Jax='/Users/yfff/Tool/Ka2Jax'` in file `~/.zshrc` to replace fullpath, just `Ka2Jax` in Terminal!

 ### **Key Features:**